vasemili/RoseTTAFold-HPC/README.md

 ## Running RoseTTAFold
 Before running RoseTTAFold, you need to make sure the output directory is correctly configured in the `run_e2e_ver.sh` script:

-Edit the working directory in the script:
+Edit the working directory in the script, this should be on line 35:
 ```
 WDIR=$(realpath -s "/home/vasemili/outputs_RoseTTAFold/output_$BASENAME") # working folder based on input file name
 ```